Finite-dimensional leading order dynamics for the fast diffusion equation near extinction: Introduction

 Later on, Bonforte, Grillo and V\'azquez \cite{BonforteGrilloVazquez12} proved that the convergence to stationarity proceeds uniformly in the relative error $h = \frac{v-V}V$, that is,

 Moreover, they provide sub-optimal estimates on the rate of convergence in the entropy sense for exponents $p$ close to $1$.
+Notice that the relative error is a natural quantity to consider because it divides out the degeneracy at the boundary, which is enforced by the Dirichlet conditions.
+Instead, as we will see in \eqref{eq-relativeerror}, the degeneracy is transferred into the linear operator.

 Establishing the sharp rate of convergence has been a problem of considerable interest for many years, and it was only very recently (partially) successfully settled.
 Indeed, Bonforte and Figalli \cite{bonforte2021sharp} compute the sharp rates of convergence --- at least for $C^{2,\alpha}$ generic domains including the ball, and the authors of the present paper together with McCann \cite{ChoiMcCannSeis22} extend the results (using a completely different approach) by formulating a dichotomy: Either the relative error decays at least exponentially in time with rate given by the smallest stable eigenvalue, or the decay is algebraically $O(1/t)$ or slower.
-In fact, exponential convergence can be established if the limiting solution $V$ is \emph{ordinary}, that is, if the manifold generated by all (weak) solutions of \eqref{22} has near $V$ the dimension of the kernel of the linear operator $\L $ associated to the dynamics of $h$ (see below), and if the error relative to $V$ embeds this manifold differentiably into $L^{p+1}(\Omega)$, which is the Lebesuge space into which $W^{1,2}(\Omega)$ embeds compactly precisely if $p < \frac{n+2}{n-2}$.
+In fact, exponential convergence can be established if the limiting solution $V$ is \emph{ordinary}, that is, if the manifold generated by all (weak) solutions of \eqref{22} has near $V$ the dimension of the kernel of the linear operator $\L $ associated to the dynamics of $h$ (see below), and if the error relative to $V$ embeds this manifold differentiably into $L^{p+1}(\Omega)$, which is the Lebesgue space into which $W^{1,2}(\Omega)$ embeds compactly precisely if $p < \frac{N+2}{N-2}$.
+Notice that the critical exponent $\frac{N+2}{N-2}$ distinguishes good from bad behavior in the treatment of the semi-linear elliptic equation \eqref{22}, the rescaled equation \eqref{21} or the semi-linear heat equation.
+Again, we refer to \cite{BonforteFigalli24} for more information.

-To sensitize the reader to difficulties that had to one has to face when studying the convergence rates for the large-time dynamics \eqref{23}, we consider the evolution equation for the relative error, \bea \p_t h + \L h = M (h)\quad \mbox{in }\Omega,\eea where $\L $ is the linear operator relative to $V$, that is,
+To sensitize the reader to difficulties that had to one has to face when studying the convergence rates for the large-time dynamics \eqref{23}, we consider the evolution equation for the relative error, \bea \p_t h + \L h = \mathcal{M} (h)\quad \mbox{in }\Omega,\eea where $\L $ is the linear operator relative to $V$, that is,

-{and $M (h)$ is the nonlinearity, given by}
+{and $\mathcal{M} (h)$ is the nonlinearity, given by}